lnhzd/lnhzd.github.io/_posts/2020-10-08-Configure-Token-LifeTimes.md

 Add-AzureADServicePrincipalPolicy -Id $sp.ObjectId -RefObjectId $policy.Id
 ```

+A few issues when setting this up:
-Got lots of bad requests trying to get it expire in 2min time with no joy, this is because:
+* Got lots of bad requests trying to get it expire in 2min time with no joy, this is because:
 https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-configurable-token-lifetimes#token-types
 Minimium time is 10 min as specified above.

+* When assign the TokenLifetimePolicy to a service principal/application, it is important to be aware of this will affect all the access token issued for getting access to this resrouce (sp/app), not access token requested from this sp. i.e.: it will need to be assigned on the callee side.

+Quiz Time:
+* I'd like to configure token life time, so when my app "myApp" is calling a db hosted in SQL Azure, the access token will be expired in 10 min instead of the ususal 60 min, what do I do?

+Option A:
+$sp = Get-AzureADServicePrincipal -Filter "DisplayName eq 'my App'"
+Add-AzureADServicePrincipalPolicy -Id $sp.ObjectId -RefObjectId $policy.Id

+Option B:
+$sp = Get-AzureADServicePrincipal -Filter "DisplayName eq 'Azure SQL Database'"
+Add-AzureADServicePrincipalPolicy -Id $sp.ObjectId -RefObjectId $policy.Id

+Answer: B